Skip to main content

 Before starting treatment, ask your care team whether your fertility may be affected.
 If you're at risk of infertility, they will discuss your options with you.

 Women may be able to have their eggs frozen to be used later in IVF.
+Sometimes part of the ovaries may be removed and frozen before chemotherapy starts, and then put back after treatment has finished to try to restore fertility.
 Men may be able to have a sample of their sperm frozen so it can be used for artificial insemination at a later date.

 You should avoid becoming pregnant or fathering a child during your treatment, as chemotherapy medicines could harm the baby.
 Use a barrier method of contraception, such as a condom.